 By Anna Sekula Posted December 13, 2010, 9:00 AM EST

-As part of our Best of 2010 look back at the last year, we asked our local editors to share their—admittedly subjective—take on the most important things to happen in their markets this year.
+NEW YORK As part of our Best of 2010 look back at the last year, we asked our local editors to share their—admittedly subjective—take on the most important things to happen in their markets this year.
 Here's what New York-based associate editor Anna Sekula had to say.

 1. High-Tech Decor, Activities, and Bidding Systems